devopsgroup-io/vagrant-digitalocean/README.md

 *NOTE:* For those using a 0.0.x version of the provider, `provider.ssh_username` and `provider.ssh_private_key_path` have been removed in favor of the configuration options above.
-This approach better aligns the provider with upcoming changes in Vagrant 1.2.

 Run
 ---